tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### How to develop a personality in your L2?

-Unless you're a schizo you shouldn't think about it at all.
+Unless you're a schizo, you shouldn't think about it at all.

 ### How to do monolingual RTK?